abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 ## What Is the Common Good?

-> [T]hough it is worthwhile to attain the end merely for one man, it is finer and more godlike to attain it for a nation or for city-states.
->
-> -- Aristotle[^4]

 But wait!
 Before we get into how software engineers can serve the "common good," we have to define the phrase.